oVirt/ovirt-site/source/develop/release-management/features/metrics/metrics-store-installation.html.md

 ### Configure SSH Key-Based Authentication between engine and metrics store machine

-To copy the engine public key to your metrics store machine.Run:
+To copy the engine public key to your metrics store machine, run:

     # mytemp=$(mktemp -d)